thin-edge/thin-edge.io/GOVERNANCE.md

     job is employed to block pull requests from being merged if such commits are in the PR branch.
 Rebase should be used to clean those up.

-  It is explicitely _not_ forbidden to have merge-commits in a pull request.
+  It is explicitly _not_ forbidden to have merge-commits in a pull request.
   Long-running pull requests that contain a large number of changes and are developed over a long period might contain merges.
 They might even merge `master`/`main` to get up-to-date with the latest developments.
 Though it is